teltown | legendary home of tailtiu, last queen of the fir bolg

 According to the Book of Invasions (Lebor Gebála Érenn in Irish), Tailtiu died from exhaustion clearing the land.
 Lugh was so devastated, he founded the Festival of Lughnasa (in Irish Aenach Tailteann) on August 1st at Teltown in her honour.

 The Aenach Tailteann was held not only to commemorate Tailtiu, but to proclaim laws and entertain the people.
 It was presided over by the High King, and the whole affair lasted two weeks.
-There were sporting contests in hurling, spear throwing, sword fighting, handball, running, wrestling, boxing; horse and chariot racing; staged battles, displays of Irish martial arts, and possibly even swimming competitions in the artifical loughs.
+There were sporting contests in hurling, spear throwing, sword fighting, handball, running, wrestling, boxing; horse and chariot racing; staged battles, displays of Irish martial arts, and possibly even swimming competitions in the artificial loughs.

 But Lughnasa wasn’t just about the strength and agility of warriors; it also sponsored music, poetry and story-telling, singing and dancing, and competition amongst goldsmiths, jewellers, spinners, weavers, and the forging of weaponry and armour.